 Both types of attacks pose significant risks to user accounts, underlining the importance of adopting strong, unique passwords and implementing advanced security measures to protect against unauthorized access.

 To protect against these attacks, organizations must adopt a multi-layered approach that incorporates various security measures and technologies.
 This article will discuss some key strategies for protecting against credential stuffing, including passwordless authentication, continuous authentication, multi-factor authentication (MFA), breached password protection, and credential hashing.

 Passwordless authentication is a security method that eliminates the need for traditional usernames and passwords, thus reducing the risk of credential stuffing attacks.
 Instead of relying on passwords, passwordless authentication utilizes other factors, such as biometrics (e.g., fingerprint, facial recognition) or one-time codes sent via email or SMS.
 By eliminating passwords, passwordless authentication removes the primary target of credential stuffing attacks.

-Continuous authentication is a security approach that constantly verifies users' identities throughout their sessions, rather than only at login.
+Continuous authentication is a security approach that constantly verifies users' identities throughout their sessions rather than only at login.
 This can be achieved through various techniques, such as behavioral biometrics (e.g., keystroke patterns, mouse movements), time-based analysis, or ongoing verification of other factors (e.g., location, device).
-Continuous authentication helps protect against credential stuffing by quickly detecting and responding to unauthorized access attempts, even if the attacker manages to bypass the initial login process.
+Continuous authentication helps protect against credential stuffing by quickly detecting and responding to unauthorized access attempts, even if the attacker bypasses the initial login process.